island-is/island.is/apps/services/auth/ids-api/README.md

 ## About

-Backend API for the island.is authentication server.

-## Project Structure

-The API interfaces solely with the authentication server, sharing services and database resources with the [auth-admin-api](https://docs.devland.is/apps/services/auth/admin-api).
+The IDS API serves as the backend API for the island.is authentication server, sharing services and a database with the authentication administration user interface ([auth-admin-api](https://docs.devland.is/apps/services/auth/admin-api)).

 ## URLs